Metal Gear Solid: Portable Ops: Gameplay

 Characters who are killed in combat are eliminated from the player's squad permanently.
 "Unique characters" (i.e. characters important to the game's story, who can only be added into the player's squad by fulfilling certain tasks) are exempt from this rule.
 If a unique character is wounded in combat, they are sent to an infirmary to recover, making them unusable for a few in-game days.
 The player can also restart or abort a mission at any moment.

 Another new feature is the surround indicator added to the game's HUD.
 Similar to the radar in previous titles, the surround indicator allows players to determine the relative proximity of enemy soldiers by the noises they make.
-The surround indicator is composed of two circles; the outer circle displays the noises made by enemies and inner circle displays noises made by the player's character.
+The surround indicator is composed of two circles; the outer circle displays the noises made by enemies and the inner circle displays noises made by the player's character.

 The game contains a Wi-Fi-enabled multiplayer mode, which is an expansion of the "Metal Gear Online" mode previously featured in Metal Gear Solid 3: Subsistence.
-The player's performance in the Online Mode may affect his or her performance in the single player campaign; the player can recruit and trade soldiers from beaten opponents, or vice versa.
-Additionally, certain multiplayer options result in recruits being removed from the one's single player roster permanently.
+The player's performance in the Online Mode may affect their performance in the single player campaign; the player can recruit and trade soldiers from beaten opponents, or vice versa.
+Additionally, certain multiplayer options result in recruits being removed from one's single player roster permanently.

 In contrast to the console games in the series, the cutscenes that drive the story are not rendered using the usual real time engine.
 Instead, they are presented using an animated comic style consisting of hand-drawn artwork by artist Ashley Wood.
 This style was previously utilized in Metal Gear Solid: Digital Graphic Novel.
 The game also features voice acting, consisting of returning cast members from Snake Eater and new actors.
 However, mission briefings and CODEC calls are text only.